Baby-Monitor-Simulator/Matlab-Docker-POC/README_USER_FRIENDLY.md

 2. Try closing and reopening Docker Desktop
 3. If the web interface doesn't load, try refreshing your browser
 4. If you see error messages in the Command Prompt, try running `docker-compose down` followed by `docker-compose up`
+5. If you see MATLAB license errors, make sure you completed Step 2 correctly

 ## Need Help?